jdelamer/csci-128/source/topic6.rst

 * Okay, that's a tough one, so you get some help.
 How do we go about it?
 * Let's use something called `Newton's Method <http://en.wikipedia.org/wiki/Newton's_method>`_ .
-* Since I promised this is a no-prerequisite course...
 * Here's what you do:
     * Pick a value ``x`` between 0 and 1.
 Any will do.
 Seriously.
     * Compute: